-We are finding clients find it most convenient to take approximately USD 700 - 900 cash on this trip.
-This includes money for your visa payments, some optionals and occasionally to buy local currency when you can't get to a bank or forex bureau.
-This assumes you are also carrying some sterling or euro cash and leaving some to access by visa card to use for local currency for spending money as well.
+We are finding clients find it most convenient to take approximately USD 300 - 400 cash on this trip.
+This includes money for your visa payments, some optionals and occasionally to buy local currency.
+This assumes you are also carrying some sterling cash and leaving some to access by visa card to use for local currency for spending money as well.

-Please note that in general USD notes need to be dated post 2009 and in good condition.
-When arranging your USD cash a range of is probably the most convenient including a few 5 USD and 10 USD notes as well as 20s, 50s and 100s.
+Please note that in general USD notes need to be dated 2008 or later and in good condition.
+When arranging your USD cash a range of notes is probably the most convenient including a few 5 USD and 10 USD notes as well as 20s, 50s and 100s.